Fearless Fire Company

 Section 2.
 Members who have resigned or have been suspended or expelled shall return all keys or other property in their possession to the Board of Governors.

-Section 4.
+Section 3.
 Any member may bring no more than three (3) guests (other than spouse) into the Social Room.
 They must have such guests sign the Guest Book along with the member.
 The member is responsible for their guest’s behavior.
-When the member leaves the club, his/her guests must leave also.
+When the member leaves the club, their guests must also leave.
 Guests are allowed to enter the club with a member a maximum of three (3) times, after which such guest must apply for membership.

 Section 1.
 These by-laws shall not be changed or amended without the proposed change or amendment being first submitted in writing, signed by at least two (2) Active Members in good standing, read at two (2) successive monthly meetings and approved by two-thirds (2/3) of members present at the second monthly meeting at which they are read.
-These by-laws shall not be changed for a period of one (1) year upon approval of these by-law changes and every year (1) year thereafter.
+If at the first reading, a motion is made, seconded and approved to make a change, said change will be read and considered to be the first reading.

 Section 2.
 The meetings of the Company shall be governed by Roberts Rules of Order.